Learning Innovation Lab

 The Supreme Court case Lau v.
 Nichols in 1974 declared that the equality of educational opportunity for students who do not understand English requires:

-Access to grade level content area instruction and Access to learning the English language English Language Development (ELD) Standards were first developed in 1999 and aligned with English Language Arts (ELA) Standards in 2012.
+English Language Development (ELD) Standards were first developed in 1999 and aligned with English Language Arts (ELA) Standards in 2012.
 They were established in direct response to research showing that language is a complex adaptive system of communicative actions and that learning language requires participation in a range of valued meaning-making practices.
 Unfortunately English Language Learners are falling behind.
 Despite clear ELD standards the achievement gap is widening (Darling Hammond).
 Something isn’t working.
-This study attempts identify the missing piece for ELL success and develop tools and strategies to close the gap. |
+This study attempts identify the missing piece for ELL success and develop tools and strategies to close the gap.